Interface Advanced¶

 #########

-# Sometimes there are duplicate elements or elements without distinct features, making them hard to locate.
+# Sometimes there are duplicate elements or elements without obvious features that are difficult to locate.

-# In such cases, you can narrow down the search scope by finding child/sibling elements.
+# At this time, you can narrow down the search scope by finding child/sibling elements.

-# Child element example: In a chat login form, the input boxes are child elements of the login form.
+# Child elements, for example: a chat login box, the input boxes inside are child elements of the login box.

-# Sibling element example: In a chat input form, the username and password boxes are sibling elements (under normal circumstances).
+# Sibling elements, for example: the username and password fields in a chat input box are sibling elements (under normal circumstances).

 form = d(resourceId="login_form")